The Week Ahead - 1/12/24

 Sentiment

-Sentiment (which I treat separately from positioning) is one of those things that really only matters at the extremes (and even then, like positioning, it really is typically helpful more at extreme lows vs extreme highs (“it takes bulls to have a bull market”, etc.)).
-Two weeks I had noted “even before the selloff we saw sentiment fading back on some metrics, so I’d imagine when we get the readings this week, people will be much more cautious,” and since then we’ve broadly seen that.
-Not yet to where I’d say it’s a tailwind, but getting there.
+Sentiment (which I treat separately from positioning) is one of those things that is generally helpful when its above average (“it takes bulls to have a bull market”, etc.) and when it’s at extreme lows.
+In between it doesn’t really tell you much.
+Three weeks I had noted “even before the selloff we saw sentiment fading back on some metrics, so I’d imagine when we get the readings this week, people will be much more cautious,” and since then we’ve broadly seen that.
+Not yet to where I’d say it’s a contrary tailwind, but getting there

-The 10-DMA of the equity put/call ratio (black/red line) finally lifted last week from around the lowest since July (which was the least since Apr ‘22) indicating investors are becoming a little more interested in downside protection vs capturing upside returns.
+The 10-DMA of the equity put/call ratio (black/red line) continued its choppy lift from around the lowest since July (which was the least since Apr ‘22) now the highest since mid-Nov indicating investors are becoming a little more interested in downside protection vs capturing upside returns.

-When it’s increasing it normally equates to a consolidation in equities and increase in volatility and vice versa (although we saw plenty of volatility this week without it lifting much).
+When it’s increasing it normally equates to a consolidation in equities and increase in volatility and vice versa.

 Looking at the components: